-The Parrot Food Pyramid
+What to Feed Your Pet Parrot: The Parrot Food Pyramid

-While each parrot species has individual nutritional requirements, our Parrot Food Pyramid offers a general guide to make sure that your bird receives adequate nutrition for a long, healthy life.
+While each parrot species has individual nutritional requirements, our Parrot Food Pyramid offers a general guide to make sure that what you feed your pet parrot is nutritious and offers it a great quality of life.
 Of course, if your bird has any health issue, please always consult your avian vet for specific dietary recommendations.

-Fresh Sprouts: Fresh sprouts are really a parrot super food and properly made sprouts are one of the best ways to insure that your parrot has a natural, healthy diet.
+Fresh sprouts are really a parrot super food and properly made sprouts are one of the best ways to insure that your parrot has a natural, healthy diet.
 Many avian nutrition experts recommend that about 20% of your birds dietary intake should be sprouts.
 According to experts at Bird Channel sprouts “contain digestible energy, vitamins A, C, E, B, minerals, amino acids, proteins, antioxidants and phytochemicals, which have protective and disease preventative properties.”
 Learn how to make bird sprouts here.

 Choose fresh organic seeds such as : Adzuki Beans, Mung Beans, Millet, Buckwheat (in hull), Green Peas, Speckled Peas, Bill Jump Peas and Yellow Peas, Green Lentils, Crimson Lentils, French Blue Lentils, Black Lentils, Pardina Lentils, Orange Lentils, and Yellow Lentils, Black Garbanzos and Small Beige Garbanzos,Fenugreek, Alfalfa, Red Clover, Oriental Mustard, Daikon and China Rose Radish, Quinoa,Amaranth, Chia, and Almonds (shelled).

 While you don’t have to go nuts here, healthy table foods offer both nutritional and emotional benefits.
 Flock animals eat together and you are your birds flock.
 So, pull up a perch and give Polly a plate!
 Refrain from under-cooked meats, gravies and sauces that have high salt and fat content and junk food.
 But, a teaspoon of what’s for dinner is a good thing.

 - Diane Burroughs, LCSW